ongaroleandro/autonomous-mobile-robot/README.md

 ![resutlt](media/controlling_motors_3.png)

 So we can see the linear velocity of the left wheel is equal to `v_L - v_z` and the linear velocity of the right wheel is equal to `v_R + v_z`.
 To convert these linear velocites to angular velocities, we divide by the radius of the wheels `wheel_rad`.
-We also say that in this situation the angular velocites of the wheels are positive and that the left wheel is rotating in the clockwise direction and the right wheel in the counterclockwise direction (when looking straight at the wheel).
+We also say that in this situation the angular velocites of the wheels are positive and that the left wheel is rotating in the clockwise direction and the right wheel in the counterclockwise direction (when looking straight at that wheel).

-Okay, so now we have the angular velocites of the wheels.
+Okay, now we have the angular velocites of the wheels.
 The next step would be to multiply this with the gearbox ratio (380 in our case) to get the angular velocity of the motor shaft.
 We don't need to this however because the manufacturer of our motor gives us the torque-speed characteristic at the output shaft of the gearbox.
 Why we need the torque-speed charactersitic will become clear soon.

 ```cpp
   dw_r = 33.55*w_r;  //dw_r is w_r transformed into motor driver value. motor driver (0 to 255)